 41.2266° N, 75.2676° W

-The Wilderness Camp area offers lodging ideal for youth and young adult groups, also a favorite among family groups.
-Beautiful nature surrounds you here, with a small spring-fed pond, a nearby mountain stream, and ball field with awesome views of the night sky.
+The Wilderness Camp area offers lodging ideal for youth and young adult groups.
+It is also a favorite among family groups.
+Beautiful nature surrounds you here, with a pretty spring-fed pond, a nearby mountain stream, and ball field with awesome views of the night sky.

 Outdoor recreation at our Wilderness Camp includes a basketball/volleyball court, swings and a gaga (dodge ball) court.
 The ball field is nearby, great for large group games such as soccer or ultimate frisbee.